 190 stone pelting incidents in Kashmir Valley since Aug 5: Officials

-As many as 190 stone-pelting incidents have been reported in Kashmir Valley ever since the abrogation of the special status given to Jammu and Kashmir under Article 370, and 250 people involved in them are currently in jails, officials said on Wednesday.
+As many as 190 stone pelting incidents have been reported in Kashmir Valley ever since the abrogation of Jammu and Kashmir's special status under Article 370, and 250 people involved in them are currently in jails, officials said on Wednesday.
+There have been a total 171 attempts of infiltration from across the border to Jammu and Kashmir this year till October and 114 of them were successful, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)